U.S. Government Says It's Not Required to Provide Migrant Kids in Custody With Toothpaste and Soap

 Advertisement

 “Not maybe!
 Are... a part.
-Why do you mean maybe?
+What do you mean maybe?
 You mean there are circumstances when a person doesn’t need to have a toothbrush, toothpaste and soap?
 For days?” asked Tashima, clearly annoyed.

 Judge Tashima then got to the heart of what the government wants to achieve by arguing that they don’t need to provide basic necessities to the people they’re imprisoning.
 The Department of Justice would like to get Flores thrown out completely by arguing that the definition of things like “safe and sanitary” aren’t well defined.